enkidevs/curriculum/JavaScript/Ecmascript 2015/extends-super-and-static.md

 ```
 class UtilityMethods {
   static log(){
- 	console.log("hello");
+ 	console.log("hello enki");
   }
 };

 UtilityMethods.log();
 ```

-If you instantiate the class, you cannot call static methods on the instantiated class:
+Note if you instantiate a class with static methods then you cannot call static methods on the instantiated class:

 ```
 var a = new UtilityMethods()
-a.log();
+a.log(); //error
 ```

 ---